 Coveo for Sitecore can log two types of usage analytics events:

-Coveo for Sitecore logs analytics events in the Coveo Platform, where they serve two main purposes:
+Coveo for Sitecore logs analytics events in Coveo, where they serve two main purposes:

 To feed Coveo Machine Learning (Coveo ML) models with data.
 Coveo ML features and how to enable them are subjects of the forthcoming Get Started With Coveo Machine Learning in Sitecore section of your relevance journey.